mrinalrajl/study-synergy-loop/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## This is a just sample with the LoveableAI
+This can be modified and then used again depending upon the need of the user based on the requirement and the prompt to create a new application and to maintain overall system.